josecgil/oblique-js/README.md

 + When `oblique.js` is loaded and the DOM is ready it sets a timer to search the DOM every 400ms
 + on every execution
+   + it searchs for elements with the `data-ob-var` attribute not already processed and creates the variables declared
    + it searchs for elements with the `data-ob-directive` attribute not already processed
    + it extracts all the directives names declared in element
    + it parse the attributes beginning with data-ob and builds a 'data' object